SDXchange/SDXlate/download.md

 ---
-layout: page
+layout: download
 ---

-# XMILE Model Adaptation, Translation, and Transport
+# DYNAMO to XMILE

 SDXchange is an open source project devoted to enabling exchange of XMILE-coded System Dynamics simulation models.
 To that end, we foster the creation and publication of open source, stand-alone translators, both from other formats to Xmile and from Xmile to other formats;